Best Commercial Auto Insurance in 2026

 | Tools or Equipment Transport | Personal policies may exclude hauling |

-Even if you only drive for business use occasionally, your insurer will still require a commercial policy, or at least an add-on for rideshare or delivery driving (Read More: Best Auto Insurance for DoorDash Drivers).
+Running a commercial auto insurance quote early helps avoid denied claims later.
+Your insurer will still require a commercial policy, or at least an add-on for rideshare or delivery driving (Read More: Best Auto Insurance for DoorDash Drivers).

 All of the best commercial auto insurance companies on this list write both personal and commercial policies, so you likely won’t need to switch insurers or buy a separate policy if you use your personal vehicle for work.